jlengrand/jlengrand.github.io/_posts/2012-06-14-how-working-as-a-cook-helped-me-be-a-better-developer.markdown

 I found the idea excellent, clever and elegant at the same time.
 It amazed me !

-&nbsp;

-<strong>Needless to say today won't be the day where I remove the word cook<a title="resume advices" href="http://lbrandy.com/blog/2009/01/resume-advice-for-software-engineering-new-grads-interns/" target="_blank"> from my CV</a> !</strong>
+<strong>Needless to say today won't be the day where I remove the word cook <a title="resume advices" href="http://lbrandy.com/blog/2009/01/resume-advice-for-software-engineering-new-grads-interns/" target="_blank">from my CV</a> !</strong>

 <em>And you, what past experience makes you a better developer ? </em><em>Do you love cooking, how do you feel yourself in a kitchen ? </em>